-- (i) For an instrument that has a call prior to 1 January 2015 (or another incentive to be redeemed), if the instrument is not called at its effective maturity date and on a forward-looking basis will meet the new criteria for inclusion in T1 or T2, it will continue to be recognised in that tier of capital; - (ii) For an instrument that has a call on or after 1 January 2015 (or another incentive to be redeemed), if the instrument is not called at its effective maturity date and on a forward looking basis will meet the new criteria for inclusion in T1 or T2, it will continue to be recognised in that tier of capital.
-Prior to the effective maturity date, the instrument would be considered an "instrument that no longer qualifies as AT1 or T2" and will therefore be phased out from 1 January 2015; - (iii) For an instrument that has a call between 12 September 2012 and 1 January 2015 (or another incentive to be redeemed), if the instrument is not called at its effective maturity date and on a forward looking basis does not meet the new criteria for inclusion in T1 or T2, it will be fully derecognised in that tier of regulatory capital from 1 January 2015; - (iv) For an instrument that has a call on or after 1 January 2015 (or another incentive to be redeemed), if the instrument is not called at its effective maturity date and on a forward looking basis does not meet the new criteria for inclusion in T1 or T2, it will be derecognised in that tier of regulatory capital from the effective maturity date.
-Prior to the effective maturity date, the instrument would be considered an "instrument that no longer qualifies as AT1 or T2" and will therefore be phased out from 1 January 2015; and - (v) For an instrument that had a call on or prior to 12 September 2012 (or another incentive to be redeemed), if the instrument was not called at its effective maturity date and on a forward looking basis does not meet the new criteria for inclusion in T1 or T2, it will be considered an "instrument that no longer qualifies as AT1 or T2" and will therefore be phased out from 1 January 2015.

-CA-B.2.2 Capital instruments that do not meet the criteria for inclusion in CET1 will be excluded from CET1 as of 1 January 2015.

-CA-B.2.3 Only those instruments issued before 12 September 2012 qualify for the above transition arrangements.
+- (i) For an instrument that has a call prior to 1 January 2015 (or another incentive to be redeemed), if the instrument is not called at its effective maturity date and on a forward-looking basis will meet the new criteria for inclusion in T1 or T2, it continues to be recognised in that tier of capital; - (ii) For an instrument that has a call on or after 1 January 2015 (or another incentive to be redeemed), if the instrument is not called at its effective maturity date and on a forward looking basis meets the new criteria for inclusion in T1 or T2, it continues to be recognised in that tier of capital.
+Prior to the effective maturity date, the instrument would be considered an "instrument that no longer qualifies as AT1 or T2" and is therefore phased out from 1 January 2015; - (iii) For an instrument that has a call between 12 September 2012 and 1 January 2015 (or another incentive to be redeemed), if the instrument is not called at its effective maturity date and on a forward looking basis does not meet the new criteria for inclusion in T1 or T2, it is fully derecognised in that tier of regulatory capital from 1 January 2015; - (iv) For an instrument that has a call on or after 1 January 2015 (or another incentive to be redeemed), if the instrument is not called at its effective maturity date and on a forward looking basis does not meet the new criteria for inclusion in T1 or T2, it is derecognised in that tier of regulatory capital from the effective maturity date.
+Prior to the effective maturity date, the instrument would be considered an "instrument that no longer qualifies as AT1 or T2" and is therefore phased out from 1 January 2015; and - (v) For an instrument that had a call on or prior to 12 September 2012 (or another incentive to be redeemed), if the instrument was not called at its effective maturity date and on a forward looking basis does not meet the new criteria for inclusion in T1 or T2, it is considered an "instrument that no longer qualifies as AT1 or T2" and is therefore phased out from 1 January 2015. - CA-B.2.2 Capital instruments that do not meet the criteria for inclusion in CET1 are excluded from CET1 as of 1 January 2015. - CA-B.2.3 Only those instruments issued before 12 September 2012 qualify for the transition arrangements outlined in Paragraph CA-B.2.1.